evieran/CS50-Assignments-Solutuons/final_project/README.md

 6. Access the application in your web browser at http://127.0.0.1:5000.

-# How to Use
+## How to Use
-1. Register & Login: If you are a new user, register for an account and then login.
+1. **Registration and Login**: Register for a new account and log in.

-2. Enter a Thought: On the main page, enter a thought or statement into the text box.
+2. **Enter Your Thoughts**: Type your thoughts or statements in the text input area.
+3. **Identify Distortions**: The application analyzes your input to identify cognitive distortions.

-3. Identify Distortion: Click on "Identify Distortion".
-If a cognitive distortion is identified in the input thought, you will receive an explanation and information about the cognitive distortion.
+4. **Read Explanation and Reframe Suggestions**: If a cognitive distortion is identified, you’ll receive an explanation of the distortion and suggestions on how to reframe it.

-4. Reframing Suggestions: The application will also suggest more rational ways to think about the situation.

-6. Daily Tips: Pay attention to the daily tips provided for encouragement and personal growth.
+5. **Engage with Daily Tips and Challenges**: View daily tips and participate in the challenge of the day.

-7. Track Your Progress: The application also keeps track of the types of distortions you encounter frequently and records them.
-This will allow you to observe patterns and trends in your thought process over time, which can be incredibly insightful.
+6. **Track Your Progress**: The application keeps track of the types of distortions you encounter, allowing you to observe patterns in your thought process over time.

-8. Challenge of the Day: Click on the "Challenge of the Day" button to receive a random challenge to engage in positive actions and thoughts.
+7. **Continuous Improvement**: Use the insights gained to improve your thought patterns and mental well-being.

+## Design Choices
+The application employs Flask for its simplicity and ease of use.
+User authentication was implemented to create a personalized experience for each user.
+The cognitive distortion identification logic is based on keyword analysis.
+This approach was chosen for its simplicity as a proof of concept, although more sophisticated natural language processing techniques could be employed for greater accuracy in a future version of the application.

 ## About CS50
 CS50 is a openware course from Havard University and taught by David J. Malan